Recruiting now! Applications close 23 May 2025. Apply now

 Who can do the program

-The program is for Aboriginal and Torres Strait Islander Queenslanders of all learning needs and capabilities.
-Before you apply, check you’re eligible for the role.
+The program is open to Aboriginal and Torres Strait Islander Queenslanders of all learning needs and capabilities.
+Before you apply, check the role description to see if you’re eligible for the role.

 You’ll need to show evidence that you meet the following criteria in your application or expression of interest.